-The Story Behind the Trends- The NI average has fallen in 2011/12 to 46.8%, in line with Belfast and Castlereagh.
-Castlereagh is still above the NI average and Belfast below.
+The Story Behind the Trends- The NI average had a slight decrease in June 12 to 46.8%, with Derry, Omagh and Strabane above the NI average and Fermanagh and Limavady below.
 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information for June 2013.
 (See Page 50).

-Key Stage Two - ENGLISH Data Source: Department of Education
+Key Stage Two - ENGLISH Data Source: Department of Education Percentage of Children Achieving Level 4 or above